-Unique as the opportunities are which the U.S.S.R., has given to all its peoples in the economic, social and political field, for the Jews there remains several great problems.
+UNIQUE AS THE opportunities are which the U.S.S.R. has given to all its peoples in the economic, social and political field, for the Jews there remain several great problems.
 There is firstly the question of language.
-For in the sphere of

-Jewish cultural life the Soviets have not admitted Hebrew, in which the Jews have expressed their greatest creations, and which has been revived in modern Palestine, but which has been spoken by the Jews of Eastern Europe for centuries.
+For in the sphere of Jewish cultural life the Soviets have not admitted Hebrew, in, which the Jews have expressed their greatest creations, and which has been revived in modern Palestine, but Yiddish, a dialect of medieval German intermixed with Hebrew, which has been spoken by the Jews of Eastern Europe for centuries.
 For Yiddish, however, the Jews of the modern Soviet world feel no longer any great enthusiasm.
 It is too deeply connected with the persecutions and the narrowness of the ghetto.
 Thus when war broke out the number of children in Jewish schools had dwindled down to about 18 per cent, and the development in other spheres of Jewish cultural autonomy has been similar.